Bhupendra Chaudhary appointed UP BJP chief | Politics

 The BJP on Thursday appointed Uttar Pradesh cabinet minister Bhupendra Chaudhary as the party's chief in the state.

-His appointment is seen as the BJP's attempt to reach out to the influential Jat community, which was at the forefront of the year-long farmers' protest against the three contentious farm laws.
+His appointment is seen as the BJP's attempt to reach out to the influential Jat community, which was at the forefront of the year-long farmers' protest against the Centre’s now-withdrawn three contentious farm laws.

 He replaces Swatantra Dev Singh, who has been made a minister in the Yogi Adityanath government.